New Zealand volcano death toll rises to eight and will continue to climb

 In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees celsius, Fournier said.

-“I don’t have a plan that satisfies me that the risk is able to be mitigated ... to keep people safe,” Clement told reporters.
-“I can’t give an assurance around a timeline because the reality is I don’t control all of the factors yet.”

-Royal Caribbean (RCL.N) cruise lines has said that passengers from its ship Ovation of the Seas were on the island at the time.
-The company said it grieved “this tragic loss” and would continue to offer support and services to affected families.
-It did not respond to requests for more detail.

 Many of the injured are being treated for severe burns, and medical officials are importing some 1.2 million square cm (186,000 square inches) of skin.
 The amount of skin needed equates to about 60 donors.
-In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald newspaper reported.
+In New Zealand, only five to 10 people donate skin each year, the New Zealand Herald reported.

 Teams of surgeons in several burns units around the country were working around the clock.

-“It’s one of the most challenging things to look at because you know the patients are in so much pain and will be fighting for their life for the next two or three weeks and even then they could die,” John Bonning, president of the Australasian College for Emergency Medicine, told the newspaper.

-Australian Prime Minister Scott Morrison said medical teams had completed the transported five Australians back home for treatment.
+Australian Prime Minister Scott Morrison said medical teams had transported five Australians back home for treatment.
 Another seven Australians would be evacuated over the next 24 hours and one citizen would remain in a NZ hospital.

 Morrison said 11 Australians had died, a figure that is believed to be drawn from the 16 people officially listed dead and missing by New Zealand.
 Further, he said two permanent residents of Australia had died, one was missing and a fourth was hospitalized.